 Have you ever fancied yourself a champ at winter sports?
 You can prove your worth at broomball, which is a gentler form of ice hockey.
 Or why not try a bit of cross-country skiing, along the Pine Beach Ski Trail?
 You may just find your niche!

 You can also take a chilled snowmobile ride along the Paul Bunyan Trail.
 Choose which section of the 75-mile trail you want to explore.

 If the slap of the winter wind and the rush of snow and ice are not your style, then there is always the indoor pool that is perfect for swimming laps or relaxing in the whirlpool.
 At the end of the day, all you will need is a mug of hot chocolate and your cozy bed.

-Perhaps the gem of the lakes in Minnesota is the imposing Lake Superior, where you can unwind with a drink while overlooking the wind and waves on the lake.
-Just five minutes away are the Lutsen Mountains, where skiing is what people do.
+Perhaps the gem of the lakes in Minnesota is the imposing Lake Superior, where you can unwind with a drink while overlooking the wind and waves on the lake at Solbaken Resort on Superior.
+Just five minutes away, you can spend your days skiing the Lutsen Mountains.

 There are plenty of amenities and activities at and around the resort to keep you busy all winter.
 Nearby Lower Cullen Lake offers ample opportunities for some good angling.
 Fishermen are catered for during the whole year, with a fish cleaning house available for all anglers.
 During winter, ice fishing on the frozen lake is something to explore.